wamartinez/ts_sentinel2/README.md

 # ts_sentinel2

-## Inter-annual land cover mapping
+## Intra-annual land cover mapping

 The purpose of this site is to document the process of analysis in python and R of the thesis titled "Automatic Training Sampling for Intra-annual Land Cover Mapping at Central of Portugal.".
 The thesis document can be found [here]( https://williamamartinez.github.io/ts_sentinel2/Document/Thesis_index_wm.pdf)